-The financial statements have been prepared on the historical cost basis except for certain non-current assets and financial instruments that are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost basis.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
 The financial statements are for Tata Consumer Products Australia Pty Ltd.